HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/customizations.md

 5. Used the new custom css module in a theme profile

-    Adjust the `../PractitionerStudio/profiles/profile_search_v2.json` and replace the `dx_search_css` with the new custom theme module id
+    Adjust the `../PractitionerStudio/profiles/profile_search_v2.json` and replace the `dx_search_css` module ID with the new custom unique module ID

 6. Open DX and start a new search, now you should see your styling adjustments